chuanglun/EBlink/README.md

 ## for Win32, Linux_x86_64 and Raspberry (auto detects Silabs and STmicro)

 _Warning:
-Stop updating your stlink/v2 firmware if you want to keep using it for non-STmicro mcu's.
+Stop updating your stlink/v2 firmware to the latest if you want to keep using it for non-STmicro mcu's.
-Firmware V2.J34.S7 is confirmed to work with Silabs.
-You can check firmware version with the EBlink option -v5._
+Firmware V2.J34 is confirmed to work with e.g. Silabs.
+You can check firmware version with the EBlink option -v5.
+Most updates are mass storage related which we don't use anyway._

 EBlink ARM Cortex-M debug tool with squirrel scripting device support